konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 ### 22. What is GO command?
 __Go__ command is recognised by SSMS and is not a T-SQL Statement.
 It is used as signal to perform a task.
 It can not occupy the same line as a T-SQL statement.

+### 23. How can we transpose a table using SQL (changing rows to column or vice-versa) ?
+The usual way to do it in SQL is to use CASE statement or DECODE statement.

 ### 23. What are the commands to modify data?
 - Insert
 ```